CatalaLang/catala-examples/README.md

 ## Building and running examples

-Use [Clerk](https://catalalang.github.io/catala/clerk.html) (it come installed alongside catala) to build and test your examples.
+Use [Clerk](https://catalalang.github.io/catala/clerk.html) (it comes installed alongside catala) to build and test your examples.

-> Note: For now, the OCaml, Javascript and Python artifacts that as used in
+> Note: For now, the OCaml, Javascript and Python artifacts that are used in
 > https://github.com/CatalaLang/french-law are generated using `dune` rules
-> instead for now, while Clerk is getting mature enough.
+> instead, while Clerk is getting mature enough.
 See the examples in
 > `aides_logement/dune` and `allocations_familiales/dune`.

 ## Testing examples